usnistgov/ndn-dpdk/container/ndt/README.md

 3. Lookup the table using the truncated hash.
 The table entry indicates the chosen PIT partition.

 The NDT maintains counters of how many times each table entry has been selected.
-With these counters, a maintainance thread can periodically reconfigure the NDT to balance the load among the available forwarding threads.
+With these counters, a maintenance thread can periodically reconfigure the NDT to balance the load among the available forwarding threads.